Wolof language: Orthography

 The Lord's Prayer in Latin-script Wolof, Church of the Pater Noster, Jerusalem.
 The letters ë, é, à and ñ are visible, as are geminate consonants and long double vowels.

-Note: Phonetic transcriptions are printed between square brackets [] following the rules of the International Phonetic Alphabet (IPA).

 The Latin orthography of Wolof in Senegal was set by government decrees between 1971 and 1985.
 The language institute "Centre de linguistique appliquée de Dakar" (CLAD) is widely acknowledged as an authority when it comes to spelling rules for Wolof.
 The complete alphabet is A, À, B, C, D, E, É, Ë, F, G, I, J, K, L, M, N, Ñ, Ŋ, O, Ó, P, Q, R, S, T, U, W, X, Y. The letters H, V, and Z are only used in foreign words.

 Wolof is most often written in this orthography, in which phonemes have a clear one-to-one correspondence to graphemes.
 Table below is the Wolof Latin alphabet and the corresponding phoneme.
 Highlighted letters are only used for loanwords and are not included in native Wolof words.